 Reaching that goal also doesn’t mean that you stop all the hard work you’ve done once you get there, either.
 Alter your plans to keep yourself as you are, whether to maintain that comfortable weight or a new level of fitness.
 Deciding you’ve reached your goal and then going back to how you were before will just send you back to the beginning.
 It also means that you might end up doing it again when next summer comes around, and constantly yoyoing with weight is very unhealthy.
 What we’re trying to say is, don’t get fit just for summer.
 Do it for you!

 Why Body Shape Can Play A Major Role

 One major thing to consider when it comes to dieting and getting fitter is your body shape.
 Every person has a different body type, and these change differently when you diet or exercise.
 A downside to companies pushing ‘Summer Body Ready’ is that they generally use very slim women and muscular men.
 Generalising that people should look like this when going on holiday or to the beach for summer is very damaging.
 It can cause people to get an image in their heads that you have to look a certain way.

 Those adverts might push that being slim is how you should look.
-What they should be pushing is that you need to be healthy, no matter what body type you have.
+They should be pushing that you need to be healthy, no matter your body type.
 This applies to people wanting to lose weight, gain weight or stay the same.
-As long as you are healthy, you are 'Summer Body Ready'.
+As long as you are healthy, you are ‘Summer Body Ready’.